Our approaches to the environment

 We are also working to reduce emissions of volatile organic compounds (VOCs).
 Additionally, we properly implement wastewater quality management in accordance with laws, ordinances and local regulations.

-In addition to monitoring water withdrawals, we are working to reduce water consumption by improving production processes and increasing water use effectiveness and efficiency.
+In addition to monitoring water withdrawal, we will continue to promote reductions in water consumption by improving production processes and increasing the efficiency of water use.

 Biodiversity